Security licence exemption for ID scanning

 - ID scanning is mandatory for the venue.

-- The person scanning ID is accompanied and directly supervised by a licensed crowd controller at all times while performing ID scanning.
+- The person scanning ID is indirectly supervised by a licensed crowd controller at all times while performing ID scanning.

-- A licensed crowd controller independently assesses both the ID and the patron, and appropriately screens the entry of the patron.
+- A licensed crowd controller remains responsible for an independent assessment of both the ID and the patron, and appropriately screens the entry of the patron.

 - If the ID scan identifies a banned patron, only a licensed crowd controller may remove that person from on or around the premises.